shassan23/shassan23/README.md

 - 🌱 I’m currently learning python and Ui Automation
 - 💞️ I’m looking to any virtual bootcamps in the UK that involve  UI/UX - hopefully free!
 - ⚡ Fun fact: I am new to the tech world, but willing to learn and grow :)
 - Reach me at: saaraha623@gmail.com
+- Check out my profile at: https://sites.google.com/view/saara26/designer

 <!---
 shassan23/shassan23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.